guipdutra/awesome-geek-podcasts/README.md

 * [Test and Code Podcast](http://pythontesting.net/test-podcast/) - A podcast about Software Development, Software Testing, and Python.
 * [Testing In The Pub](http://testinginthepub.co.uk/testinginthepub/) - British podcast about Software Testing practices
 * [That Podcast](https://thatpodcast.io/) - Beau and Dave talking about life as dads, programmers, and entrepreneurs.
+* [The Accidental Engineer](http://theaccidentalengineer.com) - Interviews with engineers about how they started their career
 * [The Agile Coffee Podcast](http://agilecoffee.com/) - AgileCoffee brings together an engaged group of practitioners passionate about Agile methodologies and Lean practices.
 * [The Back to Front Show](http://backtofrontshow.com/) - The Back to Front show was started in 2013 by web industry veterans Keir Whitaker and Kieran Masterton.
 Over the first 40 episodes they have discussed everything from web design and development to startups and dog related tech.
 * [The Big Web Show](http://5by5.tv/bigwebshow) - It's everything web that matters.